 - The Sound Of The Cosmos (2002, Hooj Choons)

 Reviewed by Mike G

 Global Communication was a part-time duo consisting of UK composers-producers-DJ's Mark Pritchard and Tom Middleton.
 Both are still active today but it was during the 1990's they recorded as GC, creating three albums of original and semi-original material.
-They're still best known for the classic 76'14 (1994), perhaps the most famous and widely-loved album in post-rave ambient techno.
+They're still best known for the classic 76'14 (1994), one of the the most famous and widely-loved albums in ambient techno.

 76'14 - named after its exact running time - fully deserves its hallowed status as a classic of early British techno aka IDM (that's, ahem, intelligent dance music).
 It's a near-perfect example of tone painting in the tradition of classic European synthesiser music but recast for the 90's dance music scene with then-current music computers, sampling techniques, drum machines and a dash of Detroit techno, electro and various other scene sounds.
 This is music that brilliantly evolves melodies and movement from pure texture, music with real respect for subtlety and an awe-inspiring quality that will just wipe you out.
 From sighing cosmic vignettes to precise, melodic electro-rhythms, the light and dark moods simply melt from one into the other.
 Middleton and Pritchard show they understand where to draw the line before music that’s sweet and uplifting becomes something that's merely trite.
 The second and fourth tracks (none of them have actual names) are outstanding in the way they evolve from the simplest of sound effects: one a ticking clock, the other a radio pulse pinged from deep space.